hr21don/Trees-In-Python/README.md

 An example output would look like

-Traverse Inorder
+Traverse Inorder,
 10
 20
 30
 40
 50
-60
+60 ,
-Traverse PreOrder
+Traverse PreOrder ,
 10
 20
 30
 40
 50
-60
+60,
-Traverse PostOrder
+Traverse PostOrder ,
 60
 50
 40